-Construction activity has started once again on the site of the former City Hospital, now called the Georgian in the Peabody Darst Webbe Neighborhood.
+Construction activity has started once again on the site of the former City Hospital, part of which is now called the Georgian in the Peabody Darst Webbe Neighborhood.

 The neighborhood tour linked above has some photos from 2011, after the renovations were completed.